okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-common-download-setup-app/main/nodejs/configorder.md

 The sample app uses configuration values from `config.js`, and the `config.js` loads information from environment variables (`process.env`).
-You can add environment variables by either exporting from shell or using the `testenv` file.
+You can set environment variables by either using the shell command or the `testenv` file.

 When multiple configurations options are used simultaneously, the SDK chooses the option based on the following order: